intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow.md

 We will briefly describe here the major features in BigDL-Nano for TensorFlow training.
 You can find complete examples here [links to be added]().

 ### Best Known Configurations
-When you install BigDL-Nano by `pip install bigdl-nano[tensorflow]`, intel-tensorflow will be installed in your environment, which have intel's oneDNN optimizations enabled by default; and when you run `source bigdl-nano-init`, it will export a few environment variables, such as OMP_NUM_THREADS and KMP_AFFINITY, according to your current hardware.
+When you install BigDL-Nano by `pip install bigdl-nano[tensorflow]`, intel-tensorflow will be installed in your environment, which has intel's oneDNN optimizations enabled by default; and when you run `source bigdl-nano-init`, it will export a few environment variables, such as OMP_NUM_THREADS and KMP_AFFINITY, according to your current hardware.
 Empirically, these environment variables work best for most TensorFlow applications.
 After setting these environment variables, you can just run your applications as usual (`python app.py`) and no additional changes are required.

 ### Multi-Instance Training

 When training on a server with dozens of CPU cores, it is often beneficial to use multiple training instances in a data-parallel fashion to make full use of the CPU cores.
 However, naively using TensorFlow's `MultiWorkerMirroredStrategy` can cause conflict in CPU cores and often cannot provide performance benefits.

 BigDL-Nano makes it very easy to conduct multi-instance training correctly.
-You can just set the `num_processes` parameter in the `fit` method in your `Model` or `Seqential` object and BigDL-Nano will launch the specific number of processes to perform data-parallel training.
+You can just set the `num_processes` parameter in the `fit` method in your `Model` or `Sequential` object and BigDL-Nano will launch the specific number of processes to perform data-parallel training.
 Each process will be automatically pinned to a different subset of CPU cores to avoid conflict and maximize training throughput.

 ```python
 import tensorflow as tf